astralojia/Free4GameDevsX2Scaler/README.md

 Your image needs to be pixel perfect for the best results (not enlarged).
 Alpha is also not supported as of this version.

-If you drag your image into the InputFolder these settings should be set for your automatically, however if for whatever reason they aren't, these are the Unity settings for the texture that you want:
+If you drag your image into the InputFolder these settings should be set for you automatically, however if for whatever reason they aren't, these are the Unity settings for the texture that you want: